How to Build a Simple Skincare Routine That Works

 Morning:

-Targeted treatments (optional): Personally, I prefer to use lightweight products in the day time, so stick to toners or serums in the morning.
-These go on straight after my cleanse.
+• Targeted treatments (optional): Personally, I prefer to use lightweight products, like hydrating toners or lightweight brightening serums in the day time.
+These go on straight after my cleanse from most watery to most viscous.

 Evening:

-Cleanse: Evening cleanses are not optional.
-Choose whatever cleanser is gently but effectively able to wash off the day, and preferably double cleanse if you’ve been wearing makeup or even sunscreen.
+• Cleanse: Evening cleanses are not optional.
+Choose whatever cleanser is gently but effectively able to wash off the day, and preferably double cleanse if you’ve been wearing makeup or layers of sunscreen.

-Targeted treatments (optional): Your evening routine is where you add in heavier targeted treatments like ceramides and peptides, or ingredients that can cause sun sensitivity during the day, like retinoids and exfoliating acids.
+• Targeted treatments (optional): Your evening routine could contain the same targeted treatment as your morning routine, but you could also add in heavier products or ingredients that can cause sun-sensitivity during the day time, like retinoids and exfoliants.

 The best part?
 My bathroom shelves are finally uncluttered, and I’ve saved so much time and money.
 If you’re feeling overwhelmed by your skincare routine, maybe it’s time to give minimalism a try.
 Your skin—and your sanity—might just thank you.